kaylaoneill/geom99/timelog.md

     - Meet with Shawn in lab for problem statement (not included in the time logged - was around 15 minutes)
     - Finalize V1 of problem statement and submit
     - Look over ArcGIS Soltuions with group and decide the steps forward
+    - Work on different solutions as a group
-      - Every member to look over 1-2 solutions and report back
+      - Decided every member to look over 1-2 solutions and report back

 - Play with Configerables for Week9 Checklist:
 - https://github.com/kaylaoneill/geom99/blob/main/TestingConfigurableSolutionsMenu.md
         - Field Maps: